Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Then further data was collected and unified to train and test the network performace.
 The data set was preprocessed.
 Model architecture was selected and parameters tunning process was done as well by trial and error, testing the model performance on the [simulator](https://github.com/udacity/self-driving-car-sim).

 #### Data collection.
-The set of images used on this project was progresively obtained during the whole design aproach stage.
+The set of images used on this project was progresively constructed during the whole design aproach process.
 The paths for all images where gathered in a single csv file (*merged4_modified.csv*) with paths updated to run on a single linux server using python [pandas](https://pandas.pydata.org/).

 The final data set used to train and validate network performance contains as subset: